zubairwazir/FastAPI-Crash-Course/README.md

 Here's an example of how you can implement a DELETE method to delete an item from the items dictionary based on its ID:
 ```
+from fastapi import FastAPI

+app = FastAPI()

+items = {
+  1: {
+    "name": "apple",
+    "price": 0.5,
+    "description": "A sweet fruit with a red or green skin and a core containing seeds."
+  }
+}

 @app.delete("/items/{item_id}")
 async def delete_item(item_id: int):
     if item_id not in items: